Hike #20: The Apartment Hike–First Installment

 Fifth Stop: Molly’s, back in the Tendernob

 This was one of the shorter legs of the hike and we celebrated at the end with Bud Lights, gossip mags, and bathroom breaks.
-Amazing how fast 30 minutes can fly by when you combine those three things.
+Amazing how fast 30 minutes can fly by.
 But soon enough there was another toot of the whistle and we were out the door…

 At a little over 6 miles we had already completed 5 of our 8 stops, but had done less than half the overall distance.
 So far so good, but the serious hiking was about to start.